Best Places to Visit on the East Coast of Australia

-Next stop is the bustling metropolis of Brisbane.
-Explore the steamy streets or head out for fun days at the areas numerous theme parks including Australia Zoo – home of the late and great Steve Urwin.
+Explore the city on foot or head out for fun days at the areas numerous theme parks including Australia Zoo – home of the late and great Steve Urwin.

 4. Fraser Island

-You can join trips from Hervey Bay or Rainbow Beach.
-You will be grouped with other backpackers, given a brief safety chat and then handed the keys to a four wheel drive and a map and told to have fun.
+You can join trips from Hervey Bay or Rainbow Beach and will be grouped with other backpackers, given a brief safety chat and then handed the keys to a four wheel drive and a map and told to have fun.